IHyperspaceI/Notionvas/README.md

 ## General Instructions
 1. Download the folder
 2. Follow setup instructions below
+3. Run the Python script every time you want to update the database

 **Notes**
 - If the files are still in a folder together and the preferences are set up correctly, you should just be able to run the Python script and it will display your assignments in the Notion database!